Skip to main content

 Instead of sweeping reforms, the industry is now asking for predictability—clear GST treatment, faster approvals, consistent development norms, and policy continuity across states and municipalities.

-In short, the shift from 2025 to 2026 is not dramatic—but it is decisive.
 The real estate sector has moved from recovery mode to foundation-building mode, where quiet structural improvements matter more than headline announcements.

-Why Tier-2 and Tier-3 Cities Are Central to Budget 2026’s Real Estate Agenda?
+Why Tier-2 and Tier-3 Cities Are Central to Budget 2026’s real estate agenda?

 Beyond metro markets, expectations from Union Budget 2026 increasingly centre on balanced regional development—a theme closely aligned with India’s long-term urbanisation goals.